In order to achieve SoPHIA´s objectives, a set of outputs have been identified:

 This report will present the current situation and foreseen trends, reviewing the research literature and policy programmes in the four domains under consideration (social, cultural, environmental, economic) relating to impact assessment and interventions in European cultural heritage.
 It will allow for a contrast between the kind of assessment done and the kind of policies developed.
 After collecting comments and contributions of the community of practice, an essay will identify and analyze the gaps, issues and problems.
 Expected date of publication on this Website is May 2020 for the report and June for the essay.

-The map of best (and poor) practices and the report of the analysis of the case studies, with the inclusion of at least 6 of them, will be used to refine the impact assessment model.
+The map of best (and poor) practices and the report of the analysis of the case studies, with the inclusion of 12 of them, will be used to refine the impact assessment model.
 The expected dates of publication of the map is October 2020, the report in March 2021 and the model in April 2021.

 This summary presents the results of the first workshop organized in the framework of SoPHIA.
 The workshop will convene a group of participants from the SoPHIA research, practitioners and policy stakeholders´ network as well as from the advisory board to exchange and discuss on the initial research carried out within the project.